Project

 Completing Phase 6

-Your group’s final report should be submitted on Moodle before 11:59 pm on the first day of the finals period.
+Your group’s final report should be submitted on Moodle before 11:59 pm on Monday, December 16th.
 When submitting your project on Moodle, be sure to submit:

 • Your rendered HTML file